Shamskol/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [x ] Explain what a token is used for.
-A token is primarily user to access information/data from a server or database.
+A token is primarily used to access information/data from a server or database.

 - [x ] What steps can you take in your web apps to keep your data secure?